Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 11-binary_to_decimal script converts a number from base 2 to base 10.
 The script would display the number in base 10 (The number in base 2 is stored in the environment variable BINARY).

+** The 11-binary_to_decimal script prints all possible combinations of two letters, except oo.
+    Letters are lower cases, from a to z
+    One combination per line
+    The output is alpha ordered, starting with aa oo is not printed
+    script file contain maximum 64 characters

 )